 The recording of the conclusion reached as to whether the person had capacity.
-Is the person able to understand the information about the decision to be made?
+Is the person able to understand the information ab out the decision to be made?
 Do they understand the nature of the decision?
 The reason why the decision is needed?
 The likely effects of deciding one way or another, or making no decision at all?
 Yes, give details No, give details Is the person able to retain the information relevant to the decision?
-"Retaining" should be cited only in relation to the ability to Yes, give details No, give details Is the person able to use or weigh up the relevant information as part of the decision-making process?
-"To think through decisions non-impulsively", "to give coherent reasons" and use the information in practice Yes, give details No, give details , 0 , 0 Is the person able to communicate their decision by any means?
-Yes, give details No, give details Advice if a person is uncommunicative.
+"Retaining" should be cited only in relation to the ability to remember relevant information.
+Yes, give details No, give details

+Is the person able to use or weigh up the relevant in formation as part of the decision-making process?

+"To think through decisions non-impulsively", "to give coherent reasons" and use the information in practice

+Yes, give details No, give details

+Is the person able to communicate their decision by any means?

+Yes, give details No, give details

+165) 6176 4614115 No, give details

+Advice if a person is uncommunicative

-Your lack of response to my questions, is leading me to be concerned for your welfare and believe you many need medical attention, so I'm considering calling an ambulance.
-Can I ask you the questions again?
+- Your lack of response to my questions, is leading me to be concerned for your welfare and believe you many need medical attention, so I'm considering calling an ambulance.
+Can I ask you the questions - Leave sleeping bag/coat items next to them, document what happens do they use them?